conor52/Conor-McCarthy-Milestone-1-Project/README.md

 ## FEATURES LEFT TO IMPLEMENT

-Smooth transation upon pressing the anchor arrow: Upon research it required JS which is beyon the scope of this lesson.The idea was to make it have a scrolling animation.
+Smooth transition upon pressing the anchor arrow: Upon research it required JS which is beyond the scope of this lesson.The idea was to make it have a scrolling animation.

 changing icons in q&a:I wanted the blue gate icons to instead be a plus icon, upon clicking it, it'd smoothly transition into a minus.
 Again, something of this technicality was beyond what I've learned so far.
 Javascript was probably needed to make this feature functional.

 I had also wanted to make privacy policy plus a terms and conditions page but I had ran out of time to do so.
-I dont think there would be any technical difficulties doing so.
+I don't think there would be any technical difficulties doing so.

-Lastly, I wanted to add more functionality to the forms, but I only went as far as the demostrations went on code institute.
+Lastly, I wanted to add more functionality to the forms, but I only went as far as the demonstrations went on code institute.

  ## TECHNOLOGIES USED

- [bootstrap:](https://getbootstrap.com/) Conveniant grid system for laying out my webpage plus many other functionalities, such as a collapsable navbar and a accordion.
+ [bootstrap:](https://getbootstrap.com/) convenient grid system for laying out my webpage plus many other functionalities, such as a Collapsible  navbar and a accordion.

 [fontawesome:](https://fontawesome.com/) Most of my text was imported from here and I frequently made use of their icons.